derde/kjvtex/README.md

  * Justified makes a block that needs a column separation of 1.5em, or a line.
 With ragged you can do 1em colum separation.
  > Ragged seems nicer

+Inter-word spacing
+ * Inter-word spacing .. it looks like we can do 0.25em to 0.50em along with ragged right
+ * Font aspect ratio ... it looks like 0.90 is an inoffensive aspect ratio.

 Kerning
  * If the font is not kerned for lower case letters, then it's best to edit the font.
 Adjusting the inter-character space is crude, and it works, but it's not ideal.

 ## METRICS OF OTHER BIBLES